nunit/docs/docs/articles/nunit/writing-tests/attributes/fixturelifecycle.md

  Value | Meaning
 -------|---------
-`LifeCycle.SingleInstance`     | A single instance is created and shared for all test cases `LifeCycle.InstancePerTestCase` | A new instance is created for each test case
+`LifeCycle.SingleInstance`     | A single instance is created and shared for all test cases.
+This is the default.
+`LifeCycle.InstancePerTestCase` | A new instance is created for each test case

 ## Notes